gitana/cloudcms-phonegap/README.md

 ## Cloud CMS Phone Gap Integration ##

 This project provides sample applications of Cloud CMS Phone Gap Integration.
-It can serve as starting point for developers to use Cloud CMS as content platform for their Phone Gap Application.
+It can serve as starting point for developers to use Cloud CMS as content platform for their Phone Gap Applications.

 ### Resources